 The colour of the body is not extremely important with a Spinning Top.
 It can suggest which side has slightly more power though.
 If it ha a white/green body then the bulls are slightly stronger, and vice versa.

 Dojis come in different shapes and sizes but they are all characterized by having no body.
 This means price closed at the same place that price opened.
 Most traders subscribe to the ‘close enough is good enough’ philosophy with Dojis.
 So if the candle still has a body but it is very small, you would still consider the candle a Doji.

-A Doji is also an indecision pattern and it is similar to a spinning top.
-When you see a Doji on your chart, it means there is a strong fight going on between the bears and the bulls.
-The bulls are giving it their all, as are the bears.
-Nobody has won the fight yet, so it closes at open or very close to it.
+A Doji is also a form of indecision and it is similar to a Spinning Top.
+Whenever you see a Doji on your chart you know there is a strong fight going on between the bulls and bears.
+No side outright wins this fight so it closes at the open or at least very near it.

 You can see from the image above that a Doji tells a very similar story to a Spinning Top.
 In fact, pretty much all indecision (reversal) candles tell you a similar story.
 We will go into greater detail in the next section.